confetti-framework/docs/docs/get-started/your-first-project.md

 ## Create A Web Page

 Confetti has a homepage ready by default.
-But we will create a new contact page as an example.
+For now we will create a new contact page as an example.

 ### Controller